-Since 1976 a voluminous body of knowledge has been published in scientific journals in both China and the west elucidating some of the mechanisms of action of acupuncture.
+Since 1976 a voluminous body of knowledge has been published in scientific journals in both China and the west elucidating some of the mechanisms of action of the needling involved.
 This evidence of the physiological effects of acupuncture has led to a deeper understanding of the complex neurophysiological events which take place when the body has to deal with pain.

 Our physiotherapists are educated by the Acupuncture Foundation of Canada Institute.
 The AFCI has been training medical professionals in acupuncture since 1974.
 Membership includes medical doctors, physiotherapists, dentists, chiropractors, nurses, and naturopaths.
 The program is accredited by the Dept. of Family and Community Medicine, University of Toronto and incorporates both an anatomical approach to pain management and dysfunction and classical acupuncture.